 The most significant input affecting the estimated fair value of the PSUs is the fair value of our common stock.
-As of September 30, 2015, the fair value of our common stock was \$25.79 per share, based on contemporaneous, arms-length transactions with new investors purchasing our common stock.
-As of March 31, 2016, the fair value of our common stock was estimated at \$12.00 per share, based on the contemplated public offering price at that time.
+As of September 30, 2015 and December 2015, the fair value of our common stock was \$25.79 and \$29.05 per share, respectively, and based on contemporaneous, arms-length transactions with new investors purchasing our common stock.